 The scraper is the perfect tool for cleaning your flat top grill as your cooking and especially afterward.
 Spatulas can do this too but are not as sturdy as a scraper and don’t do as good a job.

 Spatulas are also more prone to bending or breaking, so avoid using them for scraping when possible.
 You’ll need to clean your griddle top each time you cook on it, so the scraper will be a tool you’ll be using very often.

 If you want to see the best options out there, take a look at our top 5 flat top grill scrapers.

 As you can imagine, the griddle surface will be piping hot and will have hot grease on it while cooking.
 Many people have gotten very badly burned while cooking because they didn’t follow the necessary safety precautions.

 This can be avoided by investing in a pair of heat-resistant gloves.
 This will allow you to work your magic on the griddle without fear of serious injury.
 If you accidentally touch the surface of the cooktop or get splattered by boiling grease, you’ll be protected.

 In addition to general protection, they also make cleaning your griddle much easier.
 You can use tongs and paper towels to wipe down your cooktop to clean it and avoid burns, but if you are using heat-resistant gloves, you can skip the tongs and do it much faster and more efficiently.

-The glove will allow you to use your hand to wipe down the entire surface safely, giving you great control.
+The glove will allow you to use your hand to safely wipe down the entire surface, giving you great control.

 4. Infrared Thermometer